adamrouhiainen/denoising-nf/README.md

-Here we have notebooks to de-noise matter fields as described in "De-noising non-Gaussian fields in cosmology with normalizing flows."
+Notebooks to de-noise matter fields as described in "De-noising non-Gaussian fields in cosmology with normalizing flows."

 The notebooks load pre-trained flows for either periodic or non-periodic data in pretrained_flows directory.